Exclusive Contracts: New Challenges, New Opportunities

 - Questions and Discussion 2:00-2:30 (ET)

-- Background on exclusive agreements —why have courts and the FTC have found exclusive agreements to be pro-competitive.
+- Background on exclusive agreements — why courts and the FTC have found exclusive agreements to be pro-competitive

-- Other key terms that should be included in an exclusive agreement, especially those related to 3rd party payer participation and medical staff privileges.
+- Other key terms that should be included in an exclusive agreement, especially those related to third-party payer participation and medical staff privileges.

 Upon completion of this audio conference, participants should be able to: